rsenne/CalciumKit/README.md

 - **Reproducibility**: Clear data workflows that support repeatable analysis across experiments and users.
 - **Extensibility**: Modular structure encourages contributions and lab-specific customizations.
 - **Usability**: Designed to be easy to use for lab members with varying levels of coding experience.
-- **IO Independence**: IO-independence: Core functions operate on standard Python/numpy data structures (e.g., arrays, DataFrames) and are intentionally decoupled from specific file formats or loading pipelines—data loading is left up to the user.
-This does not mean that IO functionality can't be included, but rather, that any core functiopns should not rely on the users specific idiosyncratic ways of data loading.
+- **IO Independence**: Core functions operate on standard Python/numpy data structures (e.g., arrays, DataFrames) and are intentionally decoupled from specific file formats or loading pipelines—data loading is left up to the user.
+This does not mean that IO functionality can't be included, but rather, that any core functions should not rely on the users specific idiosyncratic ways of data loading.

 ## Installation
 Right now CalciumKit is not registered.
 To install to a local env do the following: